 Why did Leidy fade into obscurity?
 Partly because of his modest nature.
 He was a tireless worker, but gracious about allowing others to enjoy the credit.
 A kind of old-school, self-taught gentleman naturalist, he didn't care for noisy public disputes.
 He disliked competition and after being awarded a professorship, he vowed that he would never compete for such a position again — and he didn't.
 Also, he was a purely descriptive scientist, shying away from stating bold theories that might have won him more recognition.
 Despite the important discoveries he made in the field, he eventually withdrew from paleontology, and his contributions were seldom acknowledged by either of the famous feuding paleontologists, O.C.
 Marsh and E.D.
 Cope, even though Leidy had mentored Cope.
 In fact, the Cope-Marsh bone wars disgusted Leidy, not only because of the noisy accusations, but also because their bidding wars with each other made fossil bones expensive where they had previously been free.

 Leidy was a man of contradictions.
 He was generous with individuals, but harsh with groups, thinking the general public ignorant and ungrateful.
 Raised by an ardent abolitionist, he opposed slavery but (like many scientists of his time) never questioned the superiority of whites over people of color.
-He complained vehemently about pollution in the Philadelphia water supply, yet maintained a long and apparently friendly correspondence with a Mississippi doctor, Duncan McFarlane, who openly admitted to conducting dangerous parasitology experiments on human subjects without their knowledge or consent.
+That was especially ironic, considering Cyrus Burris, the companion who protected Leidy as a boy, was black.
+Leidy complained vehemently about pollution in the Philadelphia water supply, yet maintained a long and apparently friendly correspondence with a Mississippi doctor, Duncan McFarlane, who openly admitted to conducting dangerous parasitology experiments on human subjects without their knowledge or consent.